What Maintenance is Required for Composite Decking?

-If you see debris, soil, leaves, pollen and dirt piling up on your deck, you can use a soft-bristled broom to remove them.
+If you see debris, soil, leaves, pollen and dirt piling up on your decking, you can use a soft-bristled broom to remove them.
 You can also use water to wash them down if necessary.
 Alternatively, you can use a pressure washer.
 However, you’ll want to check first with the manufacturers of your decking boards, whether they can be pressure-washed.

-If so, you’ll want to follow the directions on how to use a pressure washer on the deck.
+If so, you’ll want to follow the directions on how to use a pressure washer on the decking.
 If you are unsure and still want to use it, make sure to set it at the lowest pressure rating and use a fan tip to avoid any nicks and scratches on your composite decking.

-How to Clean Your Composite Deck Thoroughly
+How to Clean Your Composite Decking Thoroughly

-Aside from the regular sweeping and rinsing of water when necessary, you’ll also need to clean your deck thoroughly at least twice a year.
+Aside from the regular sweeping and rinsing of water when necessary, you’ll also need to clean your decking thoroughly at least twice a year.
 Here are some of the general steps on how to do it.

 - Next, mix soap and warm water in a bucket.
 You can also use commercial cleaning products or other homemade cleaning solutions.
 But for most of the time, dishwashing soap and water work well enough.
 Never use harsh chemicals unless stated by the decking board manufacturers.

 - For hard-to-remove stains, do not use bleach.
 Consult your manufacturers first.
 Alternatively, you can use a DIY solution using water, vinegar, and baking soda.
-Dilute the two parts of vinegar with one part water.
+Dilute the two parts of vinegar with one part of water.
 You can also add in some dishwashing soap, but it is not necessary.
 Then, soak the stain with vinegar for a few minutes, not letting it dry.
 Lastly, sprinkle some baking soda on the stain and wait for a few minutes.